Excel SUMIF Function

 Notice the equals sign (=) is not required when constructing "is equal to" criteria.
-Also notice SUMIF is not case-sensitive.
-You can sum values where the Rep is Jim using "jim" or "Jim".
+Also notice SUMIF is not case-sensitive; you can use "jim" or "Jim".
+Finally, notice that the last formula does not include sum_range, so range is summed instead.

 A value from another cell can be included in criteria using concatenation.
 In the example below, SUMIF will return the sum of all sales over the value in G4.
 Notice the greater than operator (>), which is text, must be enclosed in quotes.
 The formula in G5 is:

 =SUMIF(D5:D9,">"&G4) // sum if greater than G4